simpleinjector/Documentation/source/advanced.rst

     **Note**: Simple Injector preserves the lifestyle of instances that are returned from an injected *IEnumerable<T>* instance.
 In reality you should not see the the injected *IEnumerable<IValidator<T>>* as a collection of implementations, you should consider it a *stream* of instances.
 Simple Injector will always inject a reference to the same stream (the *IEnumerable<T>* itself is a singleton) and each time you iterate the *IEnumerable<T>*, for each individual component, the container is asked to resolve the instance based on the lifestyle of that component.
 Regardless of the fact that the *CompositeValidator<T>* is registered as singleton the validators it wraps will each have their own specific lifestyle.

-The next section will explain mapping of open generic types (just like *CompositeValidator<>* seen above).
+The next section will explain mapping of open generic types (just like the *CompositeValidator<T>* as seen above).

 .. _Registration-Of-Open-Generic-Types: